Texas Child Support

 Additionally, some disabilities the child has can make the Texas courts extend the child support duration.
 However, if somehow these disabilities get healed or reduced to a certain level, the court may end the child support as well.

 Also, there were some questions about this topic, so it is better to make it clear.
 As long as there is no order from the divorce case, independently from the child support case, about one side providing financial support to the other side, the child support obligation ends if the child deceases.
 A sad thing to think, but it may happen…

 As we mentioned earlier, in different states in the US the courts can use different sets of guidelines for child support cases.
 This difference can include the method which is used to calculate the amount of payment as well.

-First of all, child support payments in Texas are calculated based on the monthly net Income of the parent.
-However, according to the laws in Texas, the court determines this net income by taking the person’s all the gross incomes in a year and diving the summation into twelve in order to find an average gross income.
+First of all, child support payments in Texas are calculated based on the monthly net income of the parent.
+However, according to the Texas Child Support Laws, the court determines this net income by taking the person’s gross income in a year and diving the summation into twelve in order to find an average gross income.
 Then the court calculates a net income from this number.

 During the process of assessing the gross incomes, all the wages, interests, investment incomes, pensions, rentals, and extra incomes the individual has in a year are taken into consideration.
 Then expenses such as social security taxes; federal income tax; state income tax; union dues; and health insurance for the child get subtracted from the twelfth of this yearly gross income for finding the net income.

-The number of children involved in the child support cases in Texas
+The number of children involved in child support cases in Texas

 In the case of no other children to support, if the child support case is executed for only one child, the amount of support will be 20% of the calculated net income of the obligor.
 With more children included in the child support case, this percentage doesn’t get multiplied by the number of children.
 Instead the percentage increases by +5% with every child in the case up to 5 children.
 So, In the case of 5 children, this percentage becomes 40%.
 To put it more clearly;